Councillor Term & Duties

 Term of Office

-The candidate who receives the highest number of votes for President-Elect/Vice-President becomes the President-Elect for one year.
-This person automatically becomes the President the following year and the Past-President the year after that.
+The candidate who receives the highest number of votes for President becomes the President-Elect for one year, then the President the following year and the Past-President the year after that.
 The candidate who receives the second-highest number of votes becomes the Vice-President for one year.

 Duties & Responsibilities